koolskateguy89/Anime-Filler-Manager/README.md

 2. Open the target directory e.g. `cd target`
 3. Run the command `java -jar --enable-preview "AFM.jar"` OR 'open' the executable JAR at `[REPO_FOLDER]/target/AFM.jar`

+## Important things to know when running

+1. To search for an anime, you HAVE to have selected an anime
+2. More coming soon...

 ## Built With

 - [Oracle JDK 15.0.1](https://www.oracle.com/uk/java/technologies/javase-jdk15-downloads.html) - Programming language & development tool